 We’ll also share your personal data with the following data processors where necessary to fulfil our services and regulatory obligations:

 Sharing information with these organisations allows us to better understand your needs.
-Allowing us to provide our services in the efficient way that you expect from us.

 As a UK based company, all the personal information we process is protected by European data protection standards.
 And, if we ever have to send data overseas, we take care that it’s covered by the same high standards.

-It’s really important that you understand your rights in relation to your personal information – as well as how you can contact us if you have any questions or concerns.
+It’s really important that you understand your legal rights in relation to your personal information – as well as how you can contact us if you have any questions or concerns.
 This section covers just that.

 If your complaint is about the administration, or terms and conditions of a product sold by us but provided by a lender/insurer, you may need to contact them about it.
 If needed, we’ll forward details of your complaint to the insurer concerned, as well as giving you their contact details.